-The best example of this is the mail carriers who deliver PHI (personal health information) from one place to another.
+The best example of this is the mail carriers who deliver PHI (protected health information) from one place to another.
 They do not store, record, or copy the information, and are simply a conduit delivering mail from one place to the next.

-Phone carriers are another example of a Conduit Exception.
+Phone carriers are another example of a conduit exception.
 Telecommunications carriers frequently do not need to sign a BAA to provide customers who are covered entities with voice service, 911 access, or phone numbers.

 The calls and texts going into and out of the covered entity are not stored by the vendor and are not required to be covered by a BAA.